toastedqu/toastedqu.github.io/content/en/docs/ml/supervised.md

 3. Repeat 1-2 to create a random forest till #tree limit.
 4. Use out-of-bag samples to determine the accuracy of each tree.

-Inference: Take a majority/average vote of all trees.
+Prediction: Take a majority/average vote of all trees.

 Pros:
 - Reduce overfitting in decision tree & much more accurate than a single decision tree